- Optimizely Web Experimentation

-A winning variation will have a confidence interval that is entirely above 0%.
+Winning variation – The confidence interval is entirely above 0%.

-An inconclusive variation will have a confidence interval that includes 0%.
+Inconclusive variation – The confidence interval includes 0%.

-A losing variation will have a confidence interval that is entirely below 0%.
+Losing variation – The confidence interval is entirely below 0%.

 Suppose you must stop a test early or have a low sample size.
 In that case, the confidence interval will give you a rough idea of whether implementing that variation will have a positive or negative impact.

 For this reason, when you see low statistical significance on specific goals, the confidence interval can serve as another data point to help you make decisions.
 When you have an inconclusive goal, the interval will look like this: